households savings ratio, seasonally adjusted

 About the statistics

-See Concepts and definitions in national accounts for definitions of variables and other concepts used in the national accounts.
+See Concepts and definitions in national accounts for explanations.

 Name: National accounts, non-financial sector accounts